FaztWeb/react-native-simple-crud/README.md

-# React Native - Expo Course
+# React Native CRUD

-This is a simple application to learn react native, using Expo as a CLI.
+This is a simple CRUD application using react native, with Expo as a CLI.

 # Resources